Async Batching Strategies for High-Volume Sensor Data

 - Contemporaneous Timestamp Preservation: The original UTC timestamp embedded by the sensor or edge gateway must survive ingestion intact.
 Batch processors must never alter, truncate, or coalesce timestamps during aggregation.
 Any clock skew correction must be logged as a separate metadata field, never overwriting the source reading.

 - Atomic Commit & Idempotency: Partial batch failures require transactional rollback or idempotent upsert logic.
-Duplicate writes or silent data gaps violate audit requirements.
-Implementing deterministic batch IDs and retry counters ensures that failed flushes can be safely re-attempted without corrupting historical records.
+Implement deterministic batch IDs and retry counters so failed flushes can be safely re-attempted without corrupting historical records.

 - Sequence Integrity per Device ID: Telemetry must maintain strict chronological ordering per sensor.
 Out-of-sequence arrivals caused by network jitter must be tagged, buffered, and reordered before persistence.
 Validation rules should reject or quarantine payloads with timestamps preceding the last committed record for that device.